Updated: Jun 14

-Arabica and Robusta are two species of the most important beans that are used also as espresso coffee beans and are being used to brew any kind of coffee drink you may choose to brew.
+Arabica and Robusta are two species of the most important beans used as espresso coffee beans and are used to brew any kind of coffee drink you may choose to brew.

 I consider Espresso coffee to be the best brewing method for coffee.

 Getting the perfect espresso shot is considered an art that can only be mastered with practice, knowledge, and intuition.

 “Which are the best coffee beans for espresso?”
 I’ll do my best to answer this question because there is no simple answer.

 This is because no one style of the espresso is the “best.”